KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/04-POX_Work_with_Packets/README.md

 close the lab with ```kathara lclean```

-Inside the controller, there is another python3 script that does the same thing.
+Inside the controller, there is the script IPL.py that implements the same application.
 Try it with the proper changes.